Primordial Black Hole formation from overlapping cosmological fluctuations: Threshold values

 We have also computed the averaged critical compaction function $\bar{\mathcal{C}}_{c,j}$ integrated up to the first ($j=1$) and second peak ($j=2$), which is shown in Fig.~\ref{fig:averaged_2}.
 To compare with the value found in the case of having isolated fluctuations $\bar{\mathcal{C}_c}=2/5$ we define

 First, let us check the relative deviation of the averaged compaction function $\bar{\mathcal C}$.
 When the gravitational collapse is lead by the first peak of the compaction function (having $\mathcal{C}_{c}(r_{m,2})$ well under threshold), the value of $\bar{\mathcal C}$ up to the first peak is well approximated by the value $2/5$.
-This starts to differ when the second peak is near the threshold value, which makes the gravitational collapse overlapped between the two fluctuations being $\bar{\mathcal{C}}_{c}$ larger than expected.
+When the second peak is near the threshold value, $\bar{\mathcal{C}}_{c}$ becomes much larger than the value $2/5$.
 The same behaviour is shown in the right panel of Fig.~\ref{fig:averaged_2} but now considering the second peak.
 Although the differences between the profiles considered are not substantial, we can identify in the right panel that the deviation $\Delta \bar{\mathcal{C}}_{c,2}$ becomes larger when $q_{1} =3$ in comparison with other cases of $q_{1}$, since the compaction function profile is broader.
 We also note that the right and left panels in Fig.~\ref{fig:averaged_2} are qualitatively different.
 More specifically, we find $\Delta \bar{\mathcal{C}}_{c,1}>0$ and $\Delta \bar{\mathcal{C}}_{c,2}<0$ in those relevant regions.
 Moreover, in the right panel, we can find a qualitative difference in the behaviour of $\Delta \bar{\mathcal{C}}_{c,2}$ depending on the parameter $q_1$.
-These facts indicate that the averaged critical compaction function $\bar{\mathcal C}_c$ could become sensitive to the structure inside the radius $r_m$ for some specific curvature profiles.
+These facts indicate that the averaged critical compaction function $\bar{\mathcal C}_c$ could become sensitive to the structure inside the radius $r_m$ for some specific curvature profiles, in this case due to the effect of the first peak in the gravitational collapse.
 Although the values of $\Delta \bar{\mathcal{C}}_{c,i}$ are not significantly large in our settings, this sensitivity may spoil the criterion with $\bar{\mathcal C}$ as was already observed in \cite{2022JCAP...05..012E}.